BlaqueDevs/se-assignment-day-5-technical-writing-and-review-MURACHIAJIMMY/README.md

 FAQ Sections:
 Create FAQ sections to address common questions and concerns.
 Glossaries:
-Create a glossary of terms, so that users can quickly look up definitions of unfamiliar words.
+Create a glossary of terms so that users can quickly look up definitions of unfamiliar words.

 6. Feedback and Iteration:

 User Testing: